-In developing salary scales for staff of residential facilities, two variables must be considered:
+In developing salary scales for staff, two variables must be considered:

-- 1. The number or variety of staff needed due to the size of the program and intensity of services; - 2.
+- 1. The number or variety of staff needed due to the size of the program and intensity of services. - 2.
 The experience and professional training of the staff as required by the program plan and the children's service needs.

-The salaries noted on the following pages are comparable positions in various sized State operated residential childcare facilities.
-They are referenced because they reflect the only statewide, structured salary system in effect for residential childcare facilities.
-Salaries below have been updated per the Department of Budget and Management State Salary Plan effective July 2023.
+The salaries noted on the following pages are comparable positions in various sized State operated programs.
+They are referenced because they reflect the only statewide, structured salary system in effect.
+Salaries below have been updated per the Department of Budget and Management State Salary Plan effective July 2024.

 The Salary Plan may be accessed on the Department of Budget and Management website at: Maryland Department of Budget & Management Salary Schedules and by clicking on State Salary Schedules and then Standard Salary Schedule (PDF).
 A copy of the comparable state job descriptions can be found on the Department of Budget and Management website at: Maryland Job Class Specifications.
 The beginning level is not guaranteed to be included in a provider's rate.
 The upper level represents the State limit on any given salary.
 Providers should use this information to determine if requested salaries are reasonable.